felixfung/InfoFlow/README.md

   `debug`: boolean value; set true to save all intermediate graphs

+To suppress a logging feature, put in an empty file path.
+For example, if you do not want to save in RDD format, set `RDD path` to "".

 ### Package and run

 The Makefile provides a basic packaging and running method.
 Use `make run` to execute InfoFlow, although it will likely not provide optimal execution.